RoyVoetman/laravel-repository-pattern/README.md

 #### Updates

 The save method may also be used to update models that already exist in the database.
-To update a model, you should retrieve it, pass any model attributes you which to update in combination with the retrieve model, and then call the save method.
+To update a model, you should retrieve it, pass any model attributes you which to update in combination with the retrieved model, and then call the save method.

 ```php
 $book = Book::find(1);